ringcentral/ringcentral-api-docs/docs/video/quick-start.md

     $ ruby meetings.rb
     ```

-### Note about Java & C# Suport
+=== "C#"

+    !!! warning "C# and .NET SDKs are not currently available"
+	    If you are looking to call RingCentral Video APIs using Java or C#, RingCentral Video APIs can't be invoked using RingCentra's Java or C# SDK at the moment.
+You can however call the APIs directly from those programming lanugaes using a REST based helper library if needed.

+=== "Java"

+    !!! warning "A Java SDK is not currently available"
         If you are looking to call RingCentral Video APIs using Java or C#, RingCentral Video APIs can't be invoked using RingCentra's Java or C# SDK at the moment.
 You can however call the APIs directly from those programming lanugaes using a REST based helper library if needed.

 ## Need Help?